Daniele-Tentoni/XamTemp/README.md

 # Xam Temperature

+This repository is archived, since I don't develop anymore with Xamarin due to Maui release.

 Take a shot of your body temperature and blood saturation.
 This application is not responsible for your data and can't substitute a doctor word.
 Sorry for bad English.

 I choose to use Bitrise for CI: [![Build Status](https://app.bitrise.io/app/8b0e5384a131a5ff/status.svg?token=0a_aPQx7QSYrGlxbyxEyVg&branch=main)](https://app.bitrise.io/app/8b0e5384a131a5ff).